peytoncordero/DRI25/command-line.md

 ## Exploring the text file

 We said it is a large data set.
-Let’s make some simple tests to observe the length.
+Let's make some simple tests to observe the length.

 First, try using the `cat` command to look at the data.